redpanda-data/connect/website/docs/guides/streams_mode/using_config_files.md

 }
 ```

-You can send data to the stream via it's namespaced URL:
+You can then send data to the stream via it's namespaced URL:

 ```
-$ curl -F "foo=bar" localhost:4195/foo/post
+$ curl http://localhost:4195/foo/post -d '{"user":{"id":"foo"},"body":{"content":"bar"}}'
-$
 ```

 There are other endpoints [in the REST API][rest-api] for creating, updating and